Mikael-Coenen/Cybersecurity_Notes/security_plus_notes/chapter_three.md

 ## Trojans
 - Malware that is typically disguised as legitimate software
 - Example: Triada Trojan: the guise is a feature-enhanced WhatsApp version
-- When application is launched the Trojan gathers info about the devince and registers it with a remote server which allows futhur actions to take place
+- When application is launched the Trojan gathers info about the device and registers it with a remote server which allows furthur actions to take place
 - Remote Acess Trojans (RATs): provide attackers with remote access to systems
 - IOC's include:
     - Signatures for the specific malware apps or downloadable files